Rustavi: Early history

-During the reign of Vakhtang I of Iberia (5th century) Rustavi took an important part in the political life of the Kingdom of Iberia.
+During the reign of Vakhtang I of Iberia (in the 5th century), Rustavi took an important part in the political life of the Kingdom of Iberia.
 At the beginning of the 6th century, in 503, the Sassanids conquered Iberia and turned it into an ordinary Persian province ruled by a marzpan (governor).
 However, Byzantine Emperor Heraclius's offensive in 627 and 628 brought final victory over the Persians and ensured Byzantine predominance in Georgia, until the invasion of the Arabs.
 During the struggle against the Arab occupation, Rustavi belonged to the Principality of Kakheti.
 The latter would eventually form the Kakhetian kingdom, whose ruler, Kvirike III the Great, installed an Eristavi (duke) in Rustavi.
-Upon Kvirike's death, Kakheti was temporarily annexed to the Kingdom of Georgia.
+Upon Kvirike's death, Kakheti was temporarily annexed by the Kingdom of Georgia.
 As soon as the Arabs were defeated, in 1068, Georgia was invaded by the resurgent Turkic Seljukids from Central Asia, under the command of Sultan Alp Arslan.
 A fierce battle took place between king Bagrat IV of Georgia and the Seljuks, where Bagrat was bitterly defeated and as a result, the king of Kakheti gained independence developing closer contact with the Seljuks and securing independence in this way.
 After the Seljukid invasions of Georgia, allied forces took Tbilisi and Rustavi and gave it to the Emir of Tbilisi.
 During that time, Rustavi declined, its economy was ruined, and only thanks to its strategic location did it remain as a well-fortified town in the hands of the emirs in Tbilisi.
 In 1069 Bagrat IV defeated emir Fadlun and captured the fortress of Rustavi, Partskhisi, and Agarani.
 During the anti-Seljuk campaigns led by David IV Rustavi played an essential role in securing Georgia's southern boundaries.
 Rustavi was finally destroyed after Timur's invasion of Georgia.